n00b69/woa-beryllium/guide/troubleshooting.md

 ##### Finished!

-## DISM Error:87 The add-driver option is unkown
+## Error: 3 The system cannot find the path specified.
-This usually means that you have an unclean Windows image with some other drivers.
-You need to get a clean Windows image (which means you didn't follow instructions).
+This error usually means that you are trying to install Windows on a disk that already has Windows installed.
+To solve this issue, format the disk in Windows Explorer and try again.

 ##### Finished!